Metropolitan Police Academy (Tokyo)

 The Metropolitan Police Academy (警視庁警察学校, Keishicho Keisatsudai gakkō) is the police academy of the Tokyo Metropolitan Police Department, located in Fuchū, Tokyo.
 Its construction was completed in August 2002.

 History

 The 14-story facility was completed in August 2002.
 It features an indoor swimming pool and modern dormitories where students are required to reside.

 The academy hosted an open house event for the first time in March 2015, offering private seminars, fingerprint collecting and other activities in the hopes of combatting a recent decline of applications.

 Examinations

 Upon acceptance recruits are enrolled in a training course involving "physical strength, vitality and character building."
 After completing this training recruits move on to the main curriculum.
-Graduates of high school, junior colleges, or universities are all welcome to apply; however, university graduates are given a training course of only six months, while high school students and junior college students are trained for ten months.
+Graduates of high school, junior colleges, or universities are all welcome to apply; however, university graduates are given a training course of only six months, while high school and junior college graduates are trained for ten months.